dvicencio/plus1_frame_sequence_reader/README.md

    * If statement 1: inside loop2, to search for sequences with the `6` nucleotides (di-codon) of interest (this could be modified to more or less nucleotides depending of the length of sequence searched) and to retrieve the +1-frame sequence downstream of the di-codon.

 * Loop 3: inside loop 2 and "if statement 1", keeps reading through the gene squence, although in the +1-frame now, listing the nucleotides in codon groups once again.
-   * If satement 2: inside Loop 3, to search for the stop codon `TAA` and , if this is the first stop codon identified downstream the +1 frame after the di-codon, push the sequence in between to a new file.
+   * If satement 2: inside Loop 3, to search for the stop codon `TAA` and , if this is the first stop codon identified downstream the +1 frame after the di-codon, pushes the sequence in between to a new file.
-   * Elsif 1: inside loop 3, to search for the stop codon `TAG` and, if this is the first stop codon identified dowsntream the +1 frame after the di-codon, push the sequence in between to a new file.
+   * Elsif 1: inside loop 3, to search for the stop codon `TAG` and, if this is the first stop codon identified dowsntream the +1 frame after the di-codon, pushes the sequence in between to a new file.
-   * Elsif 2: inside loop 3, to search for the stop codon `TGA` and, if this is the first stop codon identified downstream the +1 frame after the di-codon, push the sequence in between to a new file.
+   * Elsif 2: inside loop 3, to search for the stop codon `TGA` and, if this is the first stop codon identified downstream the +1 frame after the di-codon, pushes the sequence in between to a new file.

 Each loop can be manipulated to retrieve and quantify specific information like:
 * total number of codons